Who Is the Greatest Green Bay Packers Quarterback?

 Ranking The Greatest Green Bay Packers Quarterbacks

 After the Green Bay Packers won Super Bowl XLV, many fans were ready to anoint Aaron Rodgers as the greatest Green Bay Packers quarterback of all time.
 But is Aaron Rodgers really the greatest?
 Since the 1950s when I started following the Packers, Green Bay has had only a few good signal callers.
-In this article, I rank the five greatest Packers quarterbacks in the past 60 years.
+In this article, I rank the five greatest Packers quarterbacks from the year 1960.
 My rankings are based on how well the quarterbacks led their teams in winning championships.